The Gen Z movement, Nepal stabilized, and life returned to normal. All safe for your Travel in Nepal 2025.

 3 Highlights of the Annapurna

 The Annapurna Base Camp trek (or Annapurna Sanctuary Trek.
 It’s also known) was the first commercial trekking route in Nepal.
-And outdoor enthusiasts from all over the world have been flocking to the region for over 50 years to see what it’s all about.
+Outdoor enthusiasts from all over the world have been flocking to the region for over 50 years to see what it’s all about.
 The trek owes its popularity primarily to the incredible Himalayan views.
 But its well-marked trails, and frequent lodges along the way, along trekking season.
 But easy access to trailheads starts just an hour or two away in Pokhara.
 It has done a lot to bolster its reputation as one of the best places for trekking in Nepal.
 If you’re visiting the Annapurna Conversation Area this trekking season, here are 3 major highlights of the Annapurna not to miss along the trail:

 Annapurna Base Camp